6 organic Easter eggs to hunt down

 Our collective actions all add up to make a world of difference.
 Switching to organic chocolate over the Easter period can really contribute to changing our food and farming systems for the better.

 Demand for more organic food means more organic farms, meaning fewer pesticides, more wildlife and more animals raised to the highest welfare standards.

 Green & Black's collection includes two of their classic favourites - thick-shelled, rich and creamy, their milk chocolate eggs come with a butterscotch and a sea salt bar included.

 From the English Angora, to the Belgian Lion Head, PlayinChoc's beautiful rabbit collection features build-your-own versions of some of the world's rarest and most beautiful rabbits.
 They come complete with educational factsheets alongside a deliciously creamy bar of dairy-free organic chocolate.

-Ok, so this one isn't an Easter egg, but for something a little tangier - this sweet yet rich tangerine bar is a more uplifting version of the classic chocolate/citrus combination.
+Ok, so this one isn't an Easter egg, but for something a little more tangy - this citrussy 58% cocoa bar from organic chocolate experts, Seed & Bean never fails to disappoint.

 Cocoa Loco's iconic marbled Easter bunny makes an extra-cute addition to the Easter collection.
 More importantly, it's made of extra-creamy solid, hand-poured organic milk chocolate!

 Palm oil-free and handmade, all of Cocoa Loco's chocolate comes from a community of small-scale organic growers in the Dominican Republic.